5G Will Dominate Mobile World Congress Talks. But How Will Service Providers Monetize It?

 Edge computing is a critical enabler of the next generation of 5G-enabled devices and services.

-WWT is working with MobiledgeX to validate edge architectures, such as the Red Hat® Virtual Central Office, for performance, security and scalability using WWT’s state-of-the-art Advanced Technology Center (ATC), a unique multivendor environment created through over $500 million in investment, so that developers can more seamlessly certify solutions capable of fulfilling the requirements of existing and future use cases.
+WWT is working with MobiledgeX to validate edge architectures, such as Red Hat’s Virtual Central Office, for performance, security and scalability using WWT’s state-of-the-art Advanced Technology Center (ATC), so that developers can more seamlessly certify solutions capable of fulfilling the requirements of existing and future use cases.